unlight/asmt-javascript-questions/README.md

 - Declarative vs Imperative programming in its application to Angular and/or HTML/CSS/JS apps.
 Shortcomings and benefits of each approach.
 - How would you convince me to change my webapp to use Angular.js if I were a customer and I didn’t know anything about technical details?
 - Your favorite FE framework.
-- Представь, что тебе нужно подобрать фреймворк для проекта. На чем ты будешь основываться при его выборе?
+- Imagine you have to choose framework for your project.
+What will you base on when you choose it?
-- Если пилишь свой фреймворк на проекте. Выбери любой из тебе знакомых (AngularJS, Backbone, ect) и сравни с разрабатываемым. Найди плюсы и минусы. Почему выбор пал на разработку именно кастомного фреймворка.
+- Imagine you write your own custom framework for project needs.
+Could you please compare your framework with anyone, you're familiar with (AngularJS, Backbone, etc).
+Do you adree that developing custom framework might be efficient than using existing one and why?

 ###Interview
 - How do you rate candidates?
 What skills do you rate as the most important for the company?
 - How do you prepare for the interview?
 Do you use tricky questions or practice tasks?
 - Describe how would you interview people for the certain project.
-What kind of questions or topics are most important to get the right candidate?"
+What kind of questions or topics are most important to get the right candidate?
-- What are the most important things for you in the feedback for the intreviewee
+- What are the most important things for you in the feedback for the intreviewee?
 - Have you participated in technical interviews?
 If yes, what was the most challenged question from you?

 ###Mentoring
 - What was the most difficult/interesting/exciting about mentoring new people?
 - We've seen in your PRF that some of your mentees failed to complete the course.
 Could you describe why and propose how to avoid such situations in future
 - Besides the university trainee program have you had the chance to lead a team or some people yet?
-How did you start ramping-
+How did you start ramping up?
 - What are those skills which make you a good mentor?
 - Could you please describe the University Trainee Program?
 What was your role?
 - What results of mentoring (for yourself) can you mention?